biterik/pdf-paper-renaming/README.md

 * Allows to manually provide file names when the lookup failed.
 * Renames the files in their original directory with a single click.

+## Installation
+You can also directly install the binaries provided in the section on the downloads.

+1. Clone this repository.
+2. Ensure you have Miniconda or Anaconda installed.
+3. Open your terminal or Anaconda Prompt, navigate to the project directory, and run the following command to create the environment:

+    ```bash
+    conda env create -f environment.yml
+    ```

+4. Activate the new environment:

+    ```bash
+    conda activate pdf-renamer-env
+    ```

 ## Download

 You can download the latest version of the application for macOS from the